pawelmalak/flame/README.md

   - flame.pawelmalak/icon=icon-name # optional, default is "kubernetes"
 ```

 > "Use Kubernetes Ingress API" option must be enabled for this to work.
-You can find it in Settings > Other > Kubernetes section
+You can find it in Settings > Docker

 ### Import HTML Bookmarks (Experimental)